 Some research may be in order so that you can have a better idea of what part of their education is lacking.
 Then you can work on specific ways to help them with their weaknesses.
 This information might be hard to get, considering that most schools are unlikely to be eager to give details about their students’ weaknesses.

 Before making any decisions, you should know your child’s goals for their education, whether to graduate college or graduate from high school.
-If you are looking to improve your child’s achievements or prepare them for post-secondary education, you want to ensure that the school has the resources to provide the tools they need.
+If you are looking to improve your child’s achievements or prepare them for secondary schools in Singapore or post-secondary education, you want to ensure that the school has the resources to provide the tools they need.

 What Is The Social Life In This New School?

 There are many schools that have low social ratings but great academic ratings.
 There are also schools with wonderful social programs but terrible academics.
 Understanding both of these things helps you figure out whether your child will adjust well to the new school and be able to fit in.
 However, if they seem happy and are good at socializing, then they will likely adapt to the social atmosphere of the new school.